 One potential downside to Vora is that lot of the programmers in this field have an affinity for open-source software and SAP, is definitively a commercial software company which means it likes to be paid for its software.
 It will make a free developer version of Vora available on Amazon (AMZN, +0.11%) Web Services, but it cannot be deployed in production.
 Otherwise, commercial-use Vora will be priced on a subscription model with an 18-month term.

 And an even bigger downside is that it is entirely unclear how Vora adds any value over Spark.
 And the Big Data market is dominated by open source databases and tools, which looks terrible for SAP’s entry has SAP’s software cost, and TCO is usually the highest in any application category in which SAP has an offering.

 IDC research vice president Carl Olofson said Vora will let companies optimize their Hortonworks (HDP, +0.83%) Hadoop and make it more like a corporate database in terms of queries and query performance.

 That statement is illogical.
 Does Carl mean that it will make Hadoop more like an RDBMS?
 If so, that is not a desirable end state.
 I have never heard of the term corporate database before, and it is not a distinction I am aware of.

 Other tech vendors are working on federated data query across different data platforms, but Olofson said the most direct competitors to Vora would be from data analytics companies like Platfora and Zaloni.

 SAP did accurately describe what Vora is.
-But SAP seems to imply that because SAP has an entry, that it is necessarily a good solution to use.
+But SAP seems to imply that because SAP has an entry, it is necessarily a good solution.
 SAP fares very poorly against Big Data competitors, and it very little Big Data business, which means that there is very little reason to use SAP for Big Data, and little reason to purchase Vora.
 Furthermore, it appears that according to HG Insights, which tracks the usage of applications, databases, and hardware, few companies are using Vora.